aeon-toolkit/aeon/docs/code_of_conduct.md

 community members at all times.

-Everyone participating in activities associated with the aeon project (whether in-person or remote) is required to conform to this Code of Conduct regardless of platform.
+Everyone participating in activities associated with the aeon project (whether in-person or remote) is required to conform to this Code of Conduct (CoC) regardless of platform.

 It is expected that community members will abide by the principles of the [Python